kevilue/DHBW-Typst-Template/content/chapter4.typ

   caption: [This is a table]
 )

-It will show up in the table of tables.
-Formulas can be added like this:
+Formulas are added like this:

 #figure(
   $ y = m dot x + c $,